News & Reviews News Wire Legislation would allow Amtrak to sue over freight train interference

 Passenger train passes freight

-A Chicago-bound Saluki kicks up dust as it overtakes a stopped Canadian National freight train and the site of Metra Electric District maintenance-of-way work at Matteson, Ill., in September 2017.
+A Chicago-bound Saluki kicks up dust as it passes a stopped Canadian National freight train and the site of Metra Electric District maintenance-of-way work at Matteson, Ill., in September 2017.
 Two Pennsylvania legislators have introduced a bill to address freight-train interference issues for Amtrak operations.
 David Lassen

 WASHINGTON — Two Pennsylvania Congressmen on Friday introduced a bill which would allow Amtrak to address freight train interference issues by taking railroads to court over the issue.